 Delve into Deep Brain Stimulation (DBS) with neurosurgeon Dr. David VanSickle to learn more about the technology used, the components placed in patients and why asleep DBS may provide an advantage over awake DBS.

 Graham Hughes explores how to maximize the benefits you get from your Parkinson’s medications, as well as managing your needs and expectations.

 David Levanthal shares how identifying as a dancer rather than a person with Parkinson’s can liberate you and change your attitude about Parkinson’s.

 In this video, Dr. Benzi Kluger addresses some common cognitive and non-motor symptoms of Parkinson’s, including depression, fatigue, social isolation, and much more.
 Learn more about these symptoms and how to address them with medicine, behavioral changes and complementary therapies.

 Learn how to improve your quality of life without becoming overwhelmed by trying to do too much at once.

 A light-hearted presentation on how to live well with Parkinson’s.

-In Angela Duckworth’s book Grit, she examines why some people succeed and others fail, and why talent is hardly a…
+In this episode In Angela Duckworth’s book Grit, she examines why some people succeed and others fail, and why talent…